Curriculum Statement: Mathematics

 Excellence, Truth and Grace’

 At Middleton Parish Church School, we believe that mathematics is a fundamental skill and is essential for developing confident 21st century citizens.
 As a result, our curriculum is ambitious and aims to provide our children with a deep, long-term, secure and adaptable understanding of the subject, which empowers them to become independent and resilient mathematicians.
-We aim to nurture positive attitudes and build confidence in mathematics so that all children can achieve.
+We aim to nurture positive attitudes and build confidence in mathematics so that all children can achieve and strive for excellence.

 Our curriculum offers coherently planned and developed units of work to support teachers in ensuring that pupils’ mathematical knowledge and skills within the three fundamental aims of the National Curriculum: fluency, reasoning and problem solving are developed.
 Within these units of work, concepts are broken down into small-steps of learning which are planned and sequenced so that children can develop deeper understanding and master concepts so they can apply knowledge rapidly and accurately.
 Reasoning and problem solving is a key focal point of our learning in mathematics lessons, and arithmetic and recall of key number facts are practised daily to ensure key mathematical concepts are embedded and children can recall this information to see the links between topics in mathematics.

 Our curriculum maps are based on the White Rose yearly overviews which set the curriculum out in blocks enabling children to get to grips with different areas of maths through extended periods of time.
 This is also supported by the objectives set out in the National Curriculum; the EYFS Framework and expectations within the Early Learning Goals.
-Alongside the White Rose materials, we use many other resources to ensure that our offer is rich and varied.
-These include NCETM, Testbase and Third Space Learning – these are used across KS1 and KS2 allowing children to be exposed to a variety of different types of learning and to ensure coverage of fluency, problem solving and reasoning in different formats.
+Alongside the White Rose materials, we use other resources to ensure that our offer is rich and varied.
+These include NCETM and Testbase and are used across KS1 and KS2 allowing children to be exposed to concepts presented in a variety of ways and contexts, and to ensure coverage of fluency, problem solving and reasoning in different formats.

-• Ready to Learn: Each day children have the opportunity to practise their re-call of key mathematical facts.
-Addition facts within 10 and 20 are known as ‘Learn Its’ and feature from EYFS through to KS2.
+Each day children have the opportunity to practise their re-call of key mathematical facts.
+Addition facts within 10 and 20 are known as ‘Learn Its’ and feature from EYFS through to KS2: children in KS1, and those who may not be accessing their year group curriculum, also have access to Numbots to support this.
 Multiplication and related division facts are practised through the Times Table Rockstars programme from Y2 onwards.
-Arithmetic skills are also practised daily in the form of early morning work.
+Arithmetic skills are also practised daily in the form of early morning work in KS2.
 In mathematics lessons, concepts are broken down into small steps to enable children to get to grips with the learning and deepen their understanding.
 A ‘Concrete, Pictorial, Abstract’ approach further supports this.
 Guided practice forms a key part of our teaching before the children are given the opportunity to apply skills independently.
-As a school, we have established that reasoning and problem solving is a key area of development for our pupils and as a result, teaching and learning in mathematics starts with a problem where possible, and new concepts are explored through this.
+As a school, we have established that reasoning and problem solving is a key area of development for our pupils and as a result, this is something that is explored regularly throughout units of work.

-• Aspirational: The mastery approach to teaching recognises that by nurturing positive attitudes and building confidence in mathematics, all children can achieve.
+The mastery approach to teaching recognises that by nurturing positive attitudes and building confidence in mathematics, all children can achieve.
 For those children who often grasp concepts more rapidly than others, we provide extension or challenge tasks designed to deepen their learning within that unit.
 Where possible, links across the curriculum will be made such as with science and design technology and links with the wider world are explored through real-life contexts when reasoning and problem solving.
-Children will be inspired by their knowledge of mathematics as a fundamental life skill and will have high expectations for themselves.
+Children will be inspired by their knowledge of mathematics as a fundamental life skill and strive for themselves.

 Curriculum - Mathematics.